Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: General formalism of 2DTS

-It is also instructive to compute the nonlinear signal in time-domain by going back from $(\omega_t,\omega_\tau)$ to $(t,\tau)$.
+In this regard, it is also instructive to compute the nonlinear signal in time-domain by going back from $(\omega_t,\omega_\tau)$ to $(t,\tau)$.
 Due to the analytic continuation in Eq.\ \ref{eq:i00t} and Eq.\ \ref{eq:i0tt}, the position of the poles in the upper or lower half-plane for complex $\omega_t,\omega_\tau$ is extremely important to preserve the causality structure reflecting the ordering of the electric fields in time.
-Namely, from the Fourier transform of terms containing $\omega_t-\omega_\tau$ we will get $\theta(t+\tau)\theta(-\tau)$, which produces signal in the region where $E_0$ comes before $E_\tau$, while from the terms containing $\omega_\tau$ we get $\theta(t)\theta(\tau)$, which is nonzero when $E_\tau$ comes before $E_0$.
-The total signal will ultimately be given by the sum of two pieces \cite{fiore_}.
-The first is
+Close inspection shows that the Fourier transform of terms containing $\omega_t-\omega_\tau$ leads to $\theta(t+\tau)\theta(-\tau)$, which produces signal in the region where $E_0$ comes before $E_\tau$, while from terms containing only $\omega_\tau$ we get $\theta(t)\theta(\tau)$, which is nonzero when $E_\tau$ comes before $E_0$.
+We stress that this information, although already contained in the frequency structure of the diagrams in Fig.\ \ref{fig:imp}(a) and (d), \textit{cannot} be obtained at once by looking at the order of the field lines in the drawing.
+As an example, looking again at Eq.\ \ref{eq:diag1}, we see that in this process both denominators $\omega_t-\omega_\tau$ and $\omega_\tau$ are present, so that the process contributes to both time ordering $\tau>0$ and $\tau<0$.
+For this reason, to label the spots we follow the notation of Ref.\ \cite{mahmood_Nat.Phys.21}, where both cases are covered.